 On my part at least.
 I can't complete the project 100% as my dad has the part that will be the crowning glory for this project.
 I added in some gears that my husband cut for me just for this.

-I had picked up these packs of gear decorations from Hobby Lobby.
-See the missing place in the pack?
-It was a half gear.
-My husband cut that one into half, giving me corner pieces.
 Now that I have finished it, to the best of my ability, it is time to mail it out.
 I'm sending this and the instructions that once he has installed the part he made, he can then attach the glass cover permanently to the box.
-And now, you can see it in use!
-I think it was spectacular and so much fun building this for my dad.